osm2pgsql-dev/osm2pgsql/contrib/libosmium/README.md

 This will build the examples and tests.
 Call `ctest` to run the tests.

-For more detals see the
+For more details see the
 [Building Libosmium](https://osmcode.org/libosmium/manual.html#building-libosmium)
 chapter in the manual.